-There are certain things that us humans need in order to function properly, and sleep is one of them.
+There are certain things that we humans need in order to function properly, and sleep is one of them.
 Sleep affects our mental and physical health in a variety of very real ways!
 (Learn more about how sleep affects your health by checking out my blog post at the link below.)

 But if you want to perform at your best, not just any sleep will do!
 Truly good sleep needs to meet two requirements: it has to last a certain amount of time, and it needs to be of a sufficiently high quality.
 But unfortunately, there are about a thousand factors that can make both of those requirements hard to reach!